-Gluten is a sticky protein found in wheat, rye, and barley.
+Gluten is a protein found in wheat, rye, and barley.
 It is also in most oats, not because of the oat itself, but because of the way it is processed.
-Gluten is a substance that can make your body pretty ill if you can’t tolerate it.
 To get a more technical explanation, click here.

 How does gluten affect the body?

 If you are gluten intolerant or have celiac disease your body thinks gluten is a foreign substance.
-It doesn’t know that it’s meant to be a source of nutrition.
-So, when gluten reaches your gut, it panics.
-Your gut reacts by sending antibodies to attack the unknown substance.
+So, when gluten reaches your stomach, it panics.
+Your stomach reacts by sending antibodies to attack the unknown substance.
 This causes your immune system to become hyper-alert with auto-immune components.
-And it can cause your body to attack its own tissue.
-When your immune system attacks, it damages the villi (small “fingers” in your small intestine that absorb nutrients from your food), so they can’t absorb what your body needs to live.
-This can cause your body to destroy its own tissues and shut down.
+This can cause your body to attack its own tissue in the small intestine.
+When your immune system reacts to the gluten, it damages the villi (small “fingers” in your small intestine that absorb nutrients from your food), so they cannot properly absorb the nutrients from the food you are eating.